-Save Defaults (IFD GUI) or F4 (IFD) - Click/press to save the settings you establish.
-In the future, Image for DOS will display these settings automatically.
-Note that the settings will not be saved if IFD is unable to write to the IFD.INI (or BOOTITBM.INI) file.
+Save Defaults - Click this button to save the settings you establish.
+In the future, Image for Windows will display these settings automatically.

-Show Command (IFD GUI) or F6 (IFD) - Click/press to display the command line you would type at a command prompt to start a validation with the options you selected in Image for DOS.
-When using IFD GUI, you can save the command line to a batch file or TBScript (.TBS) file that runs Image for DOS by clicking the Save to File checkbox and then clicking OK.
+Show Command - Click this button to display the information you would type at a command prompt to start a validation with the options you selected as you displayed the various windows in Image for Windows.
+You can use this information to create a batch file or TBScript (.TBS) file that runs Image for Windows by selecting the Save to File option.
 The command line can be edited before being saved.
+For details on using Image for Windows from a command prompt, see the section, "Running Image for Windows from the Command Line" on Page 109.